Are you currently or permanently disabled? Do you struggle to maneuver a wheelchair? If so, you might consider a brand new mobility scooter.

 This means that they must be sober, that they must have full control of the scooter at all times, and that they must be able to see where they’re going.
 If you don’t meet these guidelines, you are not legally allowed to operate such a vehicle on the road.

-Where to Buy a New Mobility Scooter
+Where to Buy a Brand New Mobility Scooter

 If you meet the guidelines reviewed above, you can start looking for your scooter.
 Disability scooters can be found in a variety of places, including shops and online retail sites.
 Each scooter you come across will include its own individual price and its own individual characteristics.
+Read our buying guide here.

 Types of Mobility Scooters